 IIT-JEE is one of the most revered exams of the country so the preparations have to be such that it’s worth the stature of the exam.
 So, is self-study sufficient?
 Absolutely.
 Don’t take anyone’s word for it as statistics state that candidates intake in IITs is more from the self-study group than from the ones from the coaching centers.

 Before exploring further, here are a few positives of doing self-study to motivate aspirants:

 - Save ample conveyance time.
 Rather than traveling to and fro from coaching centers, an aspirant can utilize the time to self-study.
 If an aspirant chooses to join a coaching center then the time left for self-study (an important component of JEE preparations) will be minuscule.

 - Self-studying is cost-effective.
 Coaching center fees are well known and are not pocket-friendly.
 One can actually buy a vehicle with the fees money.

 - What better than the comfort of home to prepare for the exam.
 An aspirant just has to learn the technique of not getting too comfortable.

 - JEE exam is such that not many can predict the paper.
 The selective study method preached at coaching centers can be dangerous at times.

 - Coaching study materials and predictions are readily available online and hence, it is not a necessity to join a coaching center to lay hands on them.

 Depending completely on self-study might not be everyone’s cup of tea but is essential for everyone taking the exam.
-An aspirant needs to put their heart and mind if they choose self-study as the only mode of preparations.
-Besides dedication, an aspirant needs precision in strategy, scheduling the day for study, revision, and practice and not to forget school.
+An aspirant needs to put their heart and mind if they choose self-study as the only mode of preparation.
+Besides dedication, an aspirant needs precision in strategy, scheduling the day for study, revision, and practice, and not to forget school.